Enrolment

 TEO

-Makes a formal offer to enrol the learner on a course or programme of study, excluding recognised prior learning
+Makes a formal offer to enrol the learner on a course or programme, excluding recognised prior learning

 7